checkly/docs.checklyhq.com/site/content/terms/_index.md

 If you are entering into these Terms on behalf of a company or other legal entity, you represent that you have the authority to bind such entity to these Terms.
 In that case, the terms &quot;Customer&quot;, &quot;you&quot; or &quot;your&quot; shall also refer to such entity.
 If you do not have such authority, or if you do not agree with these Terms, you may not use the Service.
 Registration for use of the Service by &quot;robots&quot; or other automated methods is expressly prohibited.

-# **DEFINITIONS**
+# **1. DEFINITIONS**

 For purposes of these Terms, the following terms shall have the following meanings:

-  **1. &quot;Affiliate&quot;** means a company controlling, controlled by, or under common control with a party (an entity will be deemed to have control if it owns over 50% of another entity).
+  **1.1 &quot;Affiliate&quot;** means a company controlling, controlled by, or under common control with a party (an entity will be deemed to have control if it owns over 50% of another entity).

-  **2. &quot;Authorized Users&quot;** means employees or contractors, authorized by Customer to use the Service solely for the internal use of Customer and its Affiliates, subject to the terms and conditions of these Terms.
+  **1.2. &quot;Authorized Users&quot;** means employees or contractors, authorized by Customer to use the Service solely for the internal use of Customer and its Affiliates, subject to the terms and conditions of these Terms.

-  **3. &quot;Documentation&quot;** means the user guides, security fundamentals documentation, and specifications for the Service that are made available from time to time by Checkly in electronic or tangible form, but excluding any sales or marketing materials.
+  **1.3. &quot;Documentation&quot;** means the user guides, security fundamentals documentation, and specifications for the Service that are made available from time to time by Checkly in electronic or tangible form, but excluding any sales or marketing materials.

-  **4. &quot;Effective Date&quot;** means the date a Service commences as listed on the Order.
+  **1.4. &quot;Effective Date&quot;** means the date a Service commences as listed on the Order.

-  **5. &quot;Order&quot;** means Checkly&#39;s quote accepted by Customer via an ordering document submitted to Checkly or via subscription on the Site, to order the Service, which references the ordered software-as-a-service products, pricing, payment terms, Service parameters, term of Service and other terms as applicable.
+  **1.5. &quot;Order&quot;** means Checkly&#39;s quote accepted by Customer via an ordering document submitted to Checkly or via subscription on the Site, to order the Service, which references the ordered software-as-a-service products, pricing, payment terms, Service parameters, term of Service and other terms as applicable.

-  **6. &quot;Service&quot;** means the software-as-a-service products specified in the Order as further described in the Documentation (including any updates and upgrades to the Service provided by Checkly in its sole discretion).
+  **1.6. &quot;Service&quot;** means the software-as-a-service products specified in the Order as further described in the Documentation (including any updates and upgrades to the Service provided by Checkly in its sole discretion).

-  **7. &quot;Site&quot;** means the Website accessible at https://checklyhq.com (or any successor thereto).
+  **1.7. &quot;Site&quot;** means the Website accessible at https://checklyhq.com (or any successor thereto).

-  **8. &quot;Subscription Term&quot;** means the period of time during which Customer is subscribed to the Service, as specified in an Order.
+  **1.8. &quot;Subscription Term&quot;** means the period of time during which Customer is subscribed to the Service, as specified in an Order.

-  **9. &quot;Usage Data&quot;** means statistical data related to Customer&#39;s access to and use of the Service and data derived from it, that is used by Checkly in an aggregate manner, including to compile statistical and performance information related to the provision and operation of the Service.
+  **1.9. &quot;Usage Data&quot;** means statistical data related to Customer&#39;s access to and use of the Service and data derived from it, that is used by Checkly in an aggregate manner, including to compile statistical and performance information related to the provision and operation of the Service.

 # **SERVICE**